Keeping a Food Diary Can Help You Lose Weight

 Published:

-• Most of us are prone to overeating, but food journaling can help us understand adjust portion sizes and eating habits and favor healthier food choices
+• Most of us are prone to overeating, but food journaling can help us understand and adjust portion sizes and eating habits to favor healthier food choices.

-It seems too simple to be effective, but tracking what you eat by keeping a food diary or logging your calories in an app can help you lose weight.
-It increases your awareness of the amount and type of food you consume on a daily basis and builds accountability for meeting your goals.
+It seems almost too simple to be effective, but tracking daily food intake by keeping a diary or logging your calories in an app can help you lose weight.
+Journaling increases your awareness of the amount and type of food you consume on a daily basis.
+It also builds accountability for meeting your weight loss goals while optimizing your health.

 {{mid-cta}}